JSB-UCLA/scDEED/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# dubiouspack
+# scDED
+Single-cell dubious embedding detector (scDED): a statistical method for detecting dubious non-linear embeddings.
+This package is used for determining the reliability of non-linear dimension reduction embeddings.

-This package provides functions to detect dubious cells and trustworthy cells under tSNE and UMAP.
+It provides functions to detect dubious cells and trustworthy cells under tSNE and UMAP.
 Furthermore, based on the number of dubious cells, functions in this package will provide the best perplexity parameter under tSNE and best n.neighbors parameter under UMAP.